Henriqueperoni/MS4-Read-More-For-Less/README.md

 ### 3. Structure

 The idea of the website is simple.
-Allow the user to subscribe to receive books every month.
+Allow the user to plan to receive books every month or a test the service a receive a single delivery.
 The user will receive a plus of being able to join an exclusive book club.

 The website has the same design to keep consistency and provide easy and friendly navigation to the user.